-I was born on June 29, 1993 at the Holloman Air Force Base in New Mexico.
-Shortly after birth I was taken from my mother and sent to live in the laboratory nursery with the other babies to be raised by humans.
-When I was a year old, I was returned to my mom, Minnie, who accepted me as a daughter even though I was a virtual stranger.
+I was born on June 29, 1993, at the Holloman Air Force Base in New Mexico.
+Shortly after birth, I was taken from my mother and sent to live in the laboratory nursery with the other babies raised by humans.
+When I was one year old, I was returned to my mom, Minnie, who accepted me as a daughter even though I was a virtual stranger.
 I was lucky to have lived with my mother in a social group.

 My mother, Minnie, was somewhat famous.
-She was born in Africa in the 1950s, probably in Sierra Leone, and was kidnapped from her mother around the age of two.
-After her arrival at Holloman Air Force Base, Minnie trained for Project Mercury.
-She was one of the few females to undergo “couch training”, which was used to prepare chimps for space travel.
-Young Minnie was a candidate to be an “astrochimp”, but Ham and Enos were chosen instead.
-In 1972, Minnie was turned over to the breeding colony where she remained until her death.
-Sadly, Minnie died before she could be rescued by Save the Chimps.
+She was born in Africa in the 1950s, probably in Sierra Leone.
+She was kidnapped from her mother around the age of two.
+After she arrived at Holloman Air Force Base, Minnie trained for Project Mercury.
+She was one of the few females to undergo “couch training,” which prepared chimps for space travel.
+My mother Minnie was a candidate to be an “astrochimp,” but Ham and Enos were chosen instead.
+In 1972, Minnie was forced into the breeding colony, where she remained until her death.
+Sadly, my mother Minnie died before being rescued by Save the Chimps.

-I, however, traveled to Florida at the age of eight with other fellow Air Force chimp veterans and descendants of the space program.
-I was the baby of the group and was treated like (and acted like!) a princess.
+I, however, was rescued by Save the Chimps and traveled from New Mexico to Florida at the age of eight years old.
+I traveled with fellow Air Force chimp veterans and descendants of the space program.
+I was the group’s only baby and was treated like (and acted like!) a princess.
 I have grown into a beautiful, dignified, adult female, but I still have a mischievous and playful side.
-No longer the youngest chimp in my family, I am now in the role of big sister to youngsters like Angie and JB.
+No longer the youngest chimp in my family, I have taken on the big sister role to youngsters like Angie and JB.
 I look forward to enjoying many more years of happy retirement on my island home in Florida.

 - Kiddie Pools

 - Large Stuffed Animals